 The two storey sandstone mansion named “Rouseville” was built in Davey Street Hobart in 1869 for Politician and Philanthropist Alfred Kennerley (1810-1897).

-The 900 sq meter mansion was built by architect Henry Hunter at a cost of £3,400 and was named after Kennerley’s wife, Jane Rouse.
+The 900 sq meter mansion was built by Tasmania’s famous architect Henry Hunter who also designed Hobart’s Town Hall.
+Rouseville cost of £3,400 and was named after Kennerley’s wife, Jane Rouse.

-The mansion still contains a large Ferguson & Urie stained glass window in the stairwell and a stained glass fanlight above the front entry door.
+The mansion still stands on the corner of Davey and Elboden Streets in South Hobart and contains a large Ferguson & Urie stained glass window in the stairwell and a stained glass transom light above the front entry door.
 The side lights either side of the door were vandalised many years ago but pieces of the sidelights are still in the possession of the current owner.

 Photos taken: 13th August 2012.

-In 1867 Alfred Kennerley also donated two, two light stained glass windows depicting apostles to the All Saints Church at the same time as his friend and fellow parliamentarian, John Foster, had commissioned Ferguson & Urie to create a stained glass memorial to his seven year old son who died in December 1866 as a result of a coach accident.
+In 1867 Alfred Kennerley had also donated a pair of, two light stained glass windows depicting the apostles ‘St Matthew & St Luke’ and ‘St Mark & St Peter’ to the All Saints Church at the same time as his friend and fellow parliamentarian, John Foster, had commissioned Ferguson & Urie to create a stained glass memorial to his seven year old son who died in December 1866 as a result of a coach accident.

 The Mercury, Hobart Tasmania, Wednesday 7th August 1867, page 2

 “…the firm [Ferguson & Urie] are in receipt of commissions from John Foster, Esq, for a memorial window to be placed in All Saints’ church, Hobart Town, in remembrance of the donor’s deceased son, and from A. Kennerley Esq, for other decorated windows for the same church…”